mosip/documentation/docs/admin-portal-user-guide.md

  4. Click **Choose file** to select the packets and click **Upload**.

-How is the packet upload performed with or without DATA_READ role ?
+How is the packet upload performed with or without DATA_READ role?

 | LoggedIn User Role | Packet Sync | Packet Upload |
 |--------------------|------------|---------------|